dfrappart/dfrappart.github.io/_posts/2025-06-18-Still_more_on_Gateway_API.markdown

 ```

 Well, no because we need to specify the rewrite rule.
 It is clearly related to the way the http route forward traffic.
-The nginx based error is clear when we look at the pod's logs (we scale down the deploiement to 1 replicas, to be sure that we cvheck the correect pod logs).
+The nginx based error is clear when we look at the pod's logs (we scale down the deploiement to 1 replicas, to be sure that we check the correct pod logs).
 It gets a request for an unexisting path.

 ```bash